CassandraHjo/Rsearch/docs/reference/vs_fastq_mergepairs.md

 a FASTA or FASTQ object, and no file is written.

 `output_format` has to match the desired output files/objects.

-Any input sequence with fewer bases than the value set in `minlen` will be discarded.
-Default `minlen` is 0, meaning no sequences are removed.
-However, using the default value may allow empty sequences to remain in the results.

 If `log_file` is `NULL` and `fastqout` or `fastaout` is specified, merging statistics from `VSEARCH` will not be captured.